New Orleans, Louisiana, USA travel guide

 Insider Tip

-Even if you don't stay here, make sure to grab a drink at the Carousel Bar later in the evening – it's a truly unforgettable experience as the bar slowly rotates.
+Even if you don't stay here, make sure to visit the Carousel Bar for a drink later in your trip; it's a must-see.

-4:00 PM·Indulge in classic New Orleans beignets and café au lait at the original Café Du Monde.
+4:00 PM·Indulge in classic New Orleans beignets and café au lait at the iconic Café Du Monde, open 24/7.

 Why Visit